RobRendell/gTove/README.md

 * Perhaps make the map selection highlight rotate freely even if grid snap is on, so there's immediate visual feedback when someone rotates a map with grid snap on.
 * It's hard to read the length of the Ruler over long distances.
+Scale based on ruler distance?
 * Have a version of piece locking which allows GMs but not players to move them.
 Either have three different lock states (locked, locked for players, unlocked), or have a GM override on the existing two-state piece locking.
 * Additional options for video textures: loop on/off, play/pause